10 Stretches That Can Help Strengthen Your Back

 On your hands and knees, slowly alternate between arching and rounding your back so that all three sections of your spine—lumbar (lower), thoracic (middle) and cervical (upper)—extend together and then flex together.
 Do this slowly and gently, and don’t force it.
 One cycle will take three to four seconds.
 Repeat this stretch five or six times.

-(If you’re looking for some exercises to build strength, this barbell workout will strengthen your entire body.)
+(Related: This barbell workout will strengthen your entire body.)

 Supine cross-leg spinal twist